codedragon/code_reviews/slides.md

 ### Team policies:
 * Use processes and cicd to limit nitpicking
-* limit code in a review
+* limit code in a review (early review!)
 * value time spent doing code reviews, emphasize learning
-* learn conflict resolution skills together

 ### Team policies (continued):
 * do some code reviews "in person"
-* Think like a team: Navy Seals succeed because they trust each other and they know "shit happens", but we can survive and thrive through it (they have a learning mind set!)
+* Think like a team: Navy Seals succeed because they trust each other "shit happens", but we can survive and thrive through it (they have a learning mind set!)
-* Talk about expectations

 ### Team policies (continued):
+* learn conflict resolution skills together
 * Forcing process is not the way to win hearts and minds
 * Team Code of Conduct

+### Team policies (continued):
 * Things getting heated?
 Take a break!
 * Foster growth mindset
+* Talk about expectations

 ### Being a team player
 * Hey, someone reviewed my code today and I learned about this cool thing that they helped me implement, and now our code is better, and I learned something!

+### Being a team player
 * Hey, I found this article about x, which I thought might be helpful for our implementation of y.
 What do you all think?

 * Be curious
-* Be a team player
+* Look out for your teammates